-The Barefoot Contessa’s Herb and Garlic Tomatoes are the perfect recipe to use up that bounty of summer ripe tomatoes.
-A simple recipe with intense garlic and basil flavour!
+The Barefoot Contessa’s Herb and Garlic Tomatoes are the perfect recipe to use up your bounty of summer ripe tomatoes.
+This is a simple recipe with intense garlic and basil flavour; savour these blistered tomatoes tossed with pasta, or on top of grilled crostini!

 Before my love affair started with The Pioneer Woman, I had mad love and adoration for Ina Garten, The Barefoot Contessa.
 I still have feelings for her, which is why I’m sharing Barefoot Contessa’s Herb and Garlic Tomatoes with you.
 I can’t allow myself to totally forget what I once had with Ina in favour of Ree. 😉